Updates

 7.4 out of 10

 Most complete AI video pipeline for non-professionals.
-Still worth it after Sora โ€” for the right use case, at the right plan.
+Still worth it after Sora — for the right use case, at the right plan.

 InVideo AI’s core value was never really about Sora.
 It was about what no other tool at this price does: give you a finished, distributable video from a text prompt in under five minutes.
 Script written, stock footage pulled from 16 million assets, cloned voiceover applied, captions on, music under, ready to post.
 Sora added a premium generative layer on top of that workflow.
 The layer is now temporary.
 What’s underneath it is still real.

-Post-Sora, InVideo AI runs on VEO 3.1 for generative footage and Kling AI for cinematic motion.
+Post-Sora, InVideo AI runs on VEO 3.1 for generative footage, Kling 3.0 for cinematic motion, and Seedance 2.0 on Max and higher plans.
 VEO 3.1’s character consistency across multi-scene sequences is actually better than what Sora was delivering.
-Kling’s motion physics are stronger for product demos and action.
-The model that InVideo is losing was, technically speaking, not its most capable โ€” just its most famous.
+The model InVideo is losing was its most famous.
+Not its most capable.

 What Works

-• VEO 3.1 + Kling AI in one workflow โ€” still the best model bundle at this price post-Sora
+• VEO 3.1 + Kling 3.0 + Seedance 2.0 — still best model bundle at this price post-Sora

 • Complete prompt-to-published-video in under 5 minutes

-• Voice cloning works reliably โ€” 2 clones on Plus, 5 on Max
+• Voice cloning works reliably — 2 clones on Plus, 5 on Max

-• 16M+ stock assets including iStock premium โ€” rarely bottlenecks on general topics
+• 16M+ stock assets including iStock and Storyblocks — rarely bottlenecks on general topics

 • 50+ languages with auto-translated voiceover and subtitles